Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Ablation study

 \section{Ablation study}

-In this section, we discuss the contribution of each stage of the attack method.
-Specifically, we evaluate the selection of the number of FL processes required to create the Fed-Listing training dataset and the loss function combination, which determines the optimal attack parameters.
+In this section, we discuss the contribution of various components of the attack model, specifically the impact of the loss function, comparison of performance when exploiting the all or last-layer parameters, and the performance of two different attack models (CNN-based and MLP-based).